metamn/react/content/blog/on-graphql/index.md

 Ville Touronen from University of Helsinki wrote a well-worth-reading [master thesis](https://helda.helsinki.fi/bitstream/handle/10138/304677/Touronen_Ville_Pro_gradu_2019.pdf) about how GraphQL connects to DDD and microservices.

-In short &mdash; this new context, array of technologies, and paradigms requires the business domain to be divided and implemented using different functional domains (_services_) which are highly isolated, independent and loosely coupled (_micro_).
+In short &mdash; this new context, array of technologies, and paradigms requires the business domain to be split into different functional domains (_services_) which are highly isolated, independent and loosely coupled (_micro_).

 Microservices complete the big picture.
 The Facebook way is a full bet on the [Functional Reactive Programming paradigm](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) from design (DDD), data (GraphQL and graph databases), implementation (React) to servers (microservices).